-Throughout our programme we have included a growing number of visits Our very small groups and limited departures means that our impact – both cultural and environmental – on the destinations that we visit is is small and truly sustainable.
+Throughout our programme we have included a growing number of visits Our very small group size and limited departures means that our impact

+– both cultural and environmental – on the destinations that we visit is small and truly sustainable.
 By not bringing groups to our destinations on a regular basis, we hope not to have an adverse effect on the sometimes vulnerable ethnic groups that live there.
 We are working hard to promote destinations that so far do not appear